VirtualProgrammingLab/documentation/docs/viplab3.0/computation_template.md

   "parameters" : // parameters can be used to supply values at runtime to the configuration [
     {
-      "mode" : "any", // depending on guiType either any or fixed "identifier" : "__STEPWIDTH__",
+      "mode": "fixed", // in this section, the parameters can only be of mode fixed "identifier": "__STEPWIDTH__",
-      "metadata" : {
+      "metadata": {
-        "guiType" : "input_field",
-        "type": "number",
+        "guiType": "dropdown",
         "name": "stepwidth",
-        "decription" : "This section describes the parameter", },
+        "decription" : "Stepwidth that is added, when function is called", },
-      "default": [0.001], //default
-      "min": 0,
-      "max": 1,
-      "step": 0.001,
-      "validation" : "range" // one of [range, pattern (regex), any/oneof, minone] }
+      "options": [
+        {
+          "value": "0.05",
+          "selected": true
+        },
+        {
+          "value": "0.5"
+        },
+        {
+          "value": "1"
+        }
       ],
+      "validation": "onlyone"
+    }
+  ],
   "configuration" :
+  {
-  { "compiling.compiler" : "gcc",                  // string
+    "compiling.compiler" : "gcc",                  // string
     "compiling.flags"    : "-O2 -Wall"             // string
     "checking.sources"   : ["codeFromStudent"],    // identifier to parts
     "checking.forbiddenCalls": "system execve",    // forbidden call names separated by WS